Combining Machine Learning Classifiers for Stock Trading with Effective Feature Extraction: Abstract

 \section{Abstract}

 The unpredictability and volatility of the stock market render it challenging to make a substantial profit using any generalized scheme.
-This paper intends to discuss our machine learning model, which can make a significant amount of profit in the US stock market by performing live trading in the Quantopian platform while using resources free of cost.
-Our top approach was to use ensemble learning with four classifiers: Gaussian Naive Bayes, Decision Tree, Logistic Regression with L1 regularization and Stochastic Gradient Descent, to decide whether to go long or short on a particular stock.
+Many previous studies tried different techniques to build a machine learning model, which can make a significant profit in the US stock market by performing live trading.
+However, very few studies have focused on the importance of finding the best features for a particular period for trading.
+Our top approach used the performance to narrow down the features from a total of 148 to about 30.
+Furthermore, the top 25 features were dynamically selected before each time training our machine learning model.
+It uses ensemble learning with four classifiers: Gaussian Naive Bayes, Decision Tree, Logistic Regression with L1 regularization and Stochastic Gradient Descent, to decide whether to go long or short on a particular stock.
 Our best model performed daily trade between July 2011 and January 2019, generating 54.35\% profit.
 Finally, our work showcased that mixtures of weighted classifiers perform better than any individual predictor about making trading decisions in the stock market.